FutureWarrior7/python_project/README.md

 # lms_project
-We use python to create a library management system program for your ip project
+We use python to create a library management system program for ip project